echocat/puppet-graphite/README.md

 ##Module Description

-[Graphite](http://graphite.readthedocs.org/en/latest/overview.html), and its components Carbon and Whispter, is an enterprise-scale monitoring tool.
+[Graphite](http://graphite.readthedocs.org/en/latest/overview.html), and its components Carbon and Whisper, is an enterprise-scale monitoring tool.
 This module sets up a simple graphite server with all its components.
 Furthermore it can be used to set up more complex graphite environments with metric aggregation, clustering and so on.

 ##Setup